How edays transformed the way we approach absence.

 Overview & Challenge

 Wirtgen Group is an international manufacturer of machinery for road construction and maintenance.
-Their absence management journey started with a manual paper-based system, much like many other organisations, which they used to book holiday and log sickness.
-However, they always found this method to be problematic due to the limited absence visibility that the paper-based system offered, leading their workforce to rely on their own knowledge of who was out of the office.
-A situation that often resulted in holiday clashes, negative holiday booking experiences and limited help being offered to ill employees.
+Their absence management journey started with a manual paper-based system, much like many other organizations, which they used to book holidays and log sickness.
+However, they always found this method to be problematic due to the limited absence of visibility that the paper-based system offered, leading their workforce to rely on their own knowledge of who was out of the office.
+A situation that often resulted in holiday clashes, negative holiday booking experiences, and limited help being offered to ill employees.

-To face these challenges head-on, Wirtgen Group went out to market to find an absence management system that could alleviate the headaches their previous system was causing.
-After some in-depth research, e-days Absence Intelligence platform emerged as the solution that could best meet their requirements.
+To face these challenges head-on, Wirtgen Group went out to the market to find an absence management system that could alleviate the headaches their previous system was causing.
+After some in-depth research, edays Absence Intelligence platform emerged as the solution that could best meet their requirements.

-• The first was to implement a system that could easily integrate with the payroll solution Wirtgen were looking to introduce in the future.
+The first was to implement a system that could easily integrate with the payroll solution Wirtgen was looking to introduce in the future.

-• The third and final project driver was to utilise a system that would empower Wirtgen to better collect and manage unplanned absence data to help employees in need.
+The third and final project driver was to utilize a system that would empower Wirtgen to better collect and manage unplanned absence data to help employees in need.

-Wirtgen Group has also taken their employee wellbeing support practices to the next level, with e-days allowing them to easily identify disruptive unplanned absence patterns and prompt early intervention.
-This has empowered Wirtgen to take a proactive approach to opening meaningful discussions with their workforce surrounding their health and wellbeing and offer a helping hand to those in need.
+Wirtgen Group has also taken their employee wellbeing support practices to the next level, with edays allowing them to easily identify disruptive unplanned absence patterns and prompt early intervention.
+This has empowered Wirtgen to take a proactive approach to open meaningful discussions with their workforce surrounding their health and wellbeing and offer a helping hand to those in need.

-Wirgten Group has some big plans to further embed e-days into their organisation and is looking to start exploring a potential integration with a new payroll provider, once they have it in place.
+Wirgten Group has some big plans to further embed edays into their organization and is looking to start exploring a potential integration with a new payroll provider, once they have it in place.